AtelesPaniscus/apl-exalt/README.md

 The rational behind this is that otherwise the first thing the student must do is look at the test cases in order to find out the name(s) of the function(s) they are expected to write.
-It is our belief that students should only examine the test cases as a last resort.
+It is our opinion students should only examine the test cases as a last resort.

 ### The slug-name-example.apl